Corporate deli hamper

 Grind and roast date are the spec a coffee recipient notices first, so the producer's roast date and grind type sit on the pack beside your logo.
 A whole-bean pack reads as the premium option; a filter grind reads as ready to use at a desk.
 Tea works the same way, with a loose-leaf caddy reading richer than a tagged-bag carton.

 Dry goods such as spice blends, granola or nut mixes take a pouch or a clear-window pot, which lets the contents show through next to the branded panel.
-A see-through window is its own selling point on a food gift, since the recipient sees the real ingredient before opening.
+A see-through window is its own selling point in a deli hamper, since the recipient sees the real ingredient before opening.

 ItemPack formatBranded surfaceSealed shelf life